The Burnie Bowmen Archery Club was founded in 1958 by three railway

 meeting was called to gauge interest and look for volunteers

 willing to help develop the sport of archery in Burnie.

 Things were up and running fairly quickly and the first

 target championship was held in 1959.
-This club has

-Bowmen archery club was given the honour of holding the first
+In 1972 Burnie Bowmen archery club was given the honour of holding the first

+national championships to be held outside of a capital city.
 In 1972 archery was brought back into the Olympic Games and a team was picked to represent Australia.

 Despite the club being named Burnie Bowmen participation is open to all sexes and all ages.

 Archery is a sport for all seasons and for all people whatever their age, gender or level of physical ability.
 It is also a very versatile sport since it can be as simple or as involved as the archer wishes.